shubhanjal44/tej-india/COMPLETION_SUMMARY.md

 ## 🎉 Executive Summary

-The **SkillSwap India** platform has successfully completed its entire 48-week development roadmap plus comprehensive post-launch planning.
+The **Tej India** platform has successfully completed its entire 48-week development roadmap plus comprehensive post-launch planning.
 The platform is **production-ready** and can be deployed immediately.

 ### Key Achievements
 - ✅ **100% Roadmap Completion** - All 48 weeks delivered